 - · Overall, revenue increased during the year.
-The revenue increase is due, in part, to an increase in property taxable values that lead to an increase in tax revenue.
-The District also received additional grant funding due to the COVID-19 pandemic. - · Overall, expenses decreased during the year.
-This was primarily the result of decreases in the pension and OPEB related expenses.
+The revenue increase is primarily due to the increase in state aid revenue and additional grant funding due to the COVID-19 pandemic.
+The District also saw a small increase in property tax revenue. - Overall, expenses increased during the year.
+This was primarily the result of increased expenses for grant funding due to the COVID-19 pandemic.
+Staff wages increased according to bargained agreements, the District experienced an increase to insurance premiums and retirement rates increased during the 2022/2023 school year.